dmaynor/ghostforge/README.md

 2. **Help command exits the shell**: If you encounter this issue, make sure your installation includes the latest fixes that properly implement the command categories and prompt commands.

 3. **Docker/Kubernetes analysis errors**: Ensure you have the proper permissions to access container and cluster information.

+4. **Model loading errors**: If you encounter errors loading the model, run the `tinyfs_auto_download_simple.py` script to download the required model.

+5. **Environment setup issues**: Use the `setup_venv.sh` script to create a properly configured virtual environment.
+For automatic environment activation, install direnv and run `direnv allow` in the project directory.

 ## License